Maria Teresa Merlo: Daughters of Saint Paul

+Pious Disciples of the Divine Master

-From 1923 until 1924 she began to record her beginnings in the congregation – a series of them were later published in the Pauline Cooperators' Bulletin between June 1923 and April 1925.
-Alberione later founded the Pious Disciples of the Divine Master and appointed Merlo as its Superior General on 10 February 1924 – she held that position until 25 March 1947.
-On 16 January 1926 she dispatched two sisters under the guidance of Amalia Peyrolo to oversee the establishment of the generalate in Rome; on the previous 14 January two other sisters – under the guidance of Blessed Timoteo Giaccardo – left for the same destination for similar motives.
-Boffi died on 20 October 1926 and in tears Merlo communicated the news to her fellow sisters: "I owe so much to Maestra Boffi".
-In May 1927 she visited the generalate in Rome in what could have been her first visit.
+In 1924 Alberione founded the Pious Disciples of the Divine Master, a contemplative branch dedicated to Eucharistic Adoration.
+He appointed Merlo its Superior General on 10 February 1924 – a position she held until 25 March 1947.
+On 14 January 1926 she dispatched two sisters to oversee the establishment of the generalate in Rome under the guidance of Blessed Timoteo Giaccardo In May 1927 she visited the generalate in Rome in what could have been her first visit.
 She and other sisters assumed the habit for the first time on 30 October 1928 while she later travelled to Salerno on 5 November 1928 with a group of religious to set up a house of the order there.
 She likewise travelled with other religious to Cagliari on 5 February 1929 for the same mission.

-Merlo made her perpetual profession into the hands of Alberione on 19 March 1929 and later sent her first circular letter as Superior General to the communities of the congregation on 26 December 1929.
-She travelled to Messina in June 1931 to assist in the establishment of a new house and on 29 November 1932 drew up her will in which she declared all she possessed would go to the congregation after her death.
+Merlo made her perpetual profession on 19 March 1929 and later sent her first circular letter as Superior General to the communities of the congregation on 26 December 1929.
+She traveled to Messina in June 1931 to assist in the establishment of a new house and on 29 November 1932 drew up her will in which she declared all she possessed would go to the congregation after her death.
 Some of her writings became available after the order's internal news source Eco di Casa Madre commenced its printing run on 1 January 1934.
 In December 1935 – upon Alberione's advice – she issued rules that demanded mandatory periodical correspondence between sisters and their Superior General with a particular focus on Christmas and the feast of Saint Paul.